 - Immersion: The person performing the baptism will often say something like “Based on your profession of faith in the Lord Jesus Christ, I baptize you in the name of the Father, the Son, and the Holy Spirit” and slowly recline them back into the water.
 When they are fully immersed, the person performing the baptism raises them back up to a standing position.

 There are multiple reasons why Baptists are convicted to perform full-immersion baptism.

 - The Greek word for “baptism” means immersion: Baptizo refers to something being submerged under water.
 Advocates of infant baptism argue that the meaning of baptizo has a range of meaning that is broader than full immersion.

-- Only full immersion reflects Romans 6:3-4: Going underneath the water signifies death and being raised out of the water signifies life.
-Advocates of infant baptism argue that Paul is just using symbolically language and that his description isn’t to be taken so literally.
+- Only full immersion reflects Romans 6:3-4: Going underneath the water signifies death, and being raised out of the water signifies life.
+Advocates of infant baptism argue that Paul is just using symbolic language and that his description isn’t to be taken so literally.

 “Or don’t you know that all of us who were baptized into Christ Jesus were baptized into his death?
 We were therefore buried with him through baptism into death in order that, just as Christ was raised from the dead through the glory of the Father, we too may live a new life.”